teamtnt/tutorials/Did you mean functionality with Laravel Scout.md

 Make sure this directory is writable.
 Lets start with a basic command that will download and import the list of cities to our database.
-The database migration and the model looks as follows:
+The database migration and the model look as follows:

 `php artisan make:model City --migration`